gfx-tekminera/gfx-spreadsheet/README.md

     // Function that handles the scroll event in the Spreadsheet component.
 Run the callback when reach the bottom row. scrollListener?: () => void;

+    // An object that maps column names to tooltip text when hover the header headerTooltipText?: Record<keyof DataRow, string>

+    // setting style of tooltip text pop up when hover the header cells headerTooltipStyle?: React.CSSProperties
   };
 };
 ```